Aquatic Therapy for Osteoarthritis

 Some physical therapy facilities offer pools for their patients with painful, debilitating ailments.
 Endless Pools offers residential models for on-demand aquatic physical therapy for osteoarthritis.

-Our Original Series pools feature our signature current to allow you to swim in place.
+Our Modular Pools feature our signature current to allow you to swim in place.
 If you're swimming as aquatic therapy for osteoarthritis, the Endless Pools current lets you swim without interruption for a more effective use of your therapy time.

 For non-swimmers, our WaterWell® pool gives you temperature-controlled water for at-home aquatic therapy for osteoarthritis.
 Like our Original Series pools, our WaterWell pool can be fitted with our exclusive Underwater Treadmill.